polyseam/cndi/docs/walkthroughs/gce/airflow.md

 ## attach the Load Balancer to Your Domain 🌐 with ExternalDNS

-Instead of manually creating a A record in your domain's DNS settings, if you enabled & configured ExternalDNS during the cndi init process then ExternalDNS will automatically create a A record in your Domain registar,
+Instead of manually creating a a record in your domain's DNS settings, if you enabled & configured ExternalDNS during the cndi init process then ExternalDNS will automatically create a a record in your Domain registar,

 At the end of the cndi run there is also an output called `public host`, which is the **DNS** (CNAME) of your newly created load Balancer.